Joshcybr/recipe_App_Part2/README.md

 # recipe_App_Part2
-Welcome to the Recipe App!
-This console application allows you to manage your recipes conveniently.
-You can enter recipe details, display recipes, scale recipes, reset quantities, and clear all data.
+The Recipe App is a application designed to help users manage their recipes.
+It allows users to enter recipe details, display the recipes, scale ingredients, and clear all data.
+Additionally, the app calculates the total calories of each recipe and provides a warning if the total exceeds 300 calories.

 #how to use:
  enter your name and get greeted by the app.